byggemandboesen/H-line-software/README.md

 ## Why choose this software?
 This project started as a project of my own to make radio astronomy easy and affordable for everyone.
 There are great pieces of software out there, [Virgo](https://github.com/0xCoto/Virgo) and [Pictor](https://github.com/0xCoto/PICTOR) are personal favourites and inspirations for my own software. <br>
-Although these require setting up a GNU radio environment, which can sometimes be difficult and too much to ask for it you're a beginner/newcomer to the hobby.
+However, these require setting up a GNU radio environment, which can sometimes be difficult and too much to ask for it you're a beginner/newcomer to the hobby.
 It's this exact reason I wanted to create a piece of software that will run on many operating systems and only depend on a couple of python packages. <br>
-TL;DR, you should choose this software if you don't have much experience with the GNU radio environment and software defined radios in generel.
+**TL;DR**, you should choose this software if you don't have much experience with the GNU radio environment and software defined radios in generel.

 ## Installing
 As usual, the code should be downloaded with git clone.